verynifty/fastdapp/docs/blog/2023-06-21-hello-world.md

 # Build together

-Muse BUILD is entirely open source.
+Fast Dapp is entirely open source.
 You found a bug?
 Thought about a new feature?

 Come to the [Github](https://github.com/verynifty/etherpage).